About Mumbai Chhatrapati Shivaji Maharaj International Airport (BOM)

 Tourist information desks are located in the arrivals and departures areas of both terminals and are open 24 hours a day (tel: +91 22 6685 1010).

-The airport is well signposted from Mumbai and can be reached by taking National Highway 8 northwards – this passes the airport site (Terminal 1) at Santa Cruz.
-Terminal 2 can be reached by heading further north on the highway before turning eastwards onto Sahar Road.
+The airport is well signposted from Mumbai.
+Take Dr Anandrao Nair Marg, Dr E Moses Road and Khan Abdul Gaffar Khan Road to Bandra – Worli Sea Link to the Western Express Highway which passes the airport site (Terminal 1) at Santa Cruz.
+Terminal 2 can be reached by heading further north on the highway before turning eastwards onto Sahar Airport Road.

 Transfer between terminals:

 The airport terminals are spread over two different locations, 4km (2.5 miles) apart.
-Free inter-terminal air-conditioned coach services transfer passengers between the terminals every 20 minutes during the day.
+Airport taxi services can be used to transfer passengers between the terminals.

-Mumbai Chhatrapati Shivaji International Airport is located 30km (19 miles) north of central Mumbai.
+Mumbai Chhatrapati Shivaji Maharaj International Airport is located around 21km (13 miles) north of central Mumbai.

 +91 22 6685 1010